-The common portions are those portions of the buildings and the land which are not private portions.
-They are described in the part of the declaration of co-ownership dedicated to the description of the fractions.
+The common portions are the portions of the buildings and land which are not private portions.
+They are identified, as to their cadastral description, in the description of fractions and generally described in the constituting act of the co-ownership.

 The common portions of the building are not, contrary to common wisdom, the property of the syndicate of co-ownership.
 They are owned by all the co-owners, in joint ownership (indivision).
 When buying its private portion, the co-owner acquires a share of the common portions of the immovable which are for the common use of all the co-owners.
 The syndicate’s purpose is to ensure their maintenance and conservation.